Isabella Freedman Jewish Retreat Center, Falls Village, CT

 All food and snacks served on the Ride are kosher.

-Climate change, pollution, and the depletion of the world’s finite natural resources are doing real damage to the planet & to our future.
-The Hazon Ride:
+Climate change, pollution, and the depletion of the world’s finite natural resources are doing real damage to the planet and to our future.
+Hazon prepares the Jewish community to respond to today’s most pressing environmental challenges.
+By riding with Hazon, you will raise money for:

 Get in shape.
 Get outside.
 Get connected.